mahdeslami11/acoustic-model/README.md

      this is fatemeh shaker, Master student of Biomedical engineering- Bioelectric, in Islamic Azad University South Tehran Branch. this project done for DSP-Dr. Mahdi Eslami, first semester of 1401

+7. The article file has been updated:
+Loaded in the readme

 8. Explained videos:
 https://drive.google.com/file/d/15FvaOcUBjcHG5ABzOvx_SD-NX-gDN7cx/view?usp=share_link